discordjs/guide/guide/popular-topics/common-questions.md

 </branch>

 ::: tip
-Because we cannot ping a user who isn't in the server, we have to pass in the user id.
-To do this, we use arguments, represented by `args` (see [Commands with user input](/creating-your-bot/commands-with-user-input/)).
+Because you cannot ping a user who isn't in the server, you have to pass in the user id.
+To do this, we use arguments, represented by `args` (see [Commands with user input](/creating-your-bot/commands-with-user-input/) for more details on this topic).
 :::

 ### How do I kick a user?